 But New Zealand is even more stunning, and much larger and more diverse than Ireland.

-About 4 hours into the drive, we passed through the lakeside town of Taupo and decided to stop for lunch.
-It was almost halfway in the drive and it was the biggest town we had come to so far with the most food options.
-After lunch we continued the drive up to the town of Rotorua.
+About 4 hours into the drive, we pass through the lakeside town of Taupo and decide to stop for lunch.
+It’s almost halfway in the drive and it’s the biggest town we’ve come to so far with the most food options.
+After lunch we continue the drive up to the town of Rotorua.

 Zorbing in Rotorua

-Kay had done some research about things like jet boating, zorbing and a number of others in the area.
-She was planning on going back there after I left for Fiji on Wednesday and trying out some of them.
+Kay did some research about things like jet boating, zorbing and a number of other activities in the area.
+She’s planning to go back to Rotorua after I leave for Fiji on Wednesday to try out some of them.

-I had actually heard of the zorbing before and thought it sounded fun but I wasn’t sure how crazy it would be.
-I told Kay we should stop there on our way up and check it out and I might do it with her.
-Of course, I declined to commit until I had actually seen it.
+I’d heard of the zorbing before and thought it sounded fun but I wasn’t sure if I’d be up to it.
+So I tell Kay we should stop there on our way up and check it out.
+Who knows, I might actually do it with her.

-We got to Rotorua and found the zorbing place without any trouble.
-We stood off to the side watching other people Zorb for a bit and it was actually quite hysterical.
+We get to Rotorua and find the zorbing place without any trouble.
+We stand off to the side watching other people Zorb for a bit and it’s actually quite hysterical.
 The basic idea is to climb into a huge plastic bubble and let someone hurl you down the side of a mountain.

-Zorbing was, of course, invented in New Zealand – where else do they have the time to think of such things?
-After watching for a little while, we walked inside the office to see what our options were.
+Zorbing was, of course, invented in New Zealand.
+Where else do they have the time to think of such things?
+After watching for a little while, we walk inside the office to see what our options are.